rodneylab/rodneylab-100-days-of-gatsby/README.md

 ## Features
 + Accessible
-+ Uses Contentful
++ Fast
-+ Uses new File System Route API
++ Built as part of <a aria-label="Open 100 Days of Gatsby Challenge" href="https://www.gatsbyjs.com/blog/100days-challenge-1/" target="_blank" rel="nofollow noopener noreferrer">100 Days of Gatsby Challenge 2021</a>.

 ## Web Performance Tests
-+ Lighthouse Report - Scores 100 on Preformance, Accessibility and Best Practices.
-Hosting on Gatsby Cloud Free, a _x-robots-tag: none_ which causes the SEO score to drop from 100 to 91.
++ Lighthouse Report - Scores 100 on Performance, Accessibility and Best Practices.
+Hosting on Gatsby Cloud Free, a _x-robots-tag: none_ header is served.
+This causes the SEO score to drop from 100 to 91.

 ## Quick Start